camunda/camunda-docs/versioned_docs/version-8.0/self-managed/platform-deployment/local.md

 Tasklist, Operate and Zeebe distributions are available for download on the [release page](https://github.com/camunda/zeebe/releases).
 Every release contains a set of compatible versions of the various components, ensure you download and use compatible versions.

+All Connector-related resources are available on [Maven Central](https://search.maven.org/search?q=g:io.camunda.connector).
+Make sure to download `*-jar-with-dependencies.jar` files in order to run Connectors locally including their necessary dependencies.

 ## Download and run Elasticsearch

 Operate, Tasklist, and Optimize use Elasticsearch as its underlying data store.
 Therefore you have to download and run Elasticsearch.